BMR Calculator

 Next Step: Calculate TDEE

-Once you have your BMR from this page, multiply it by your Activity Factor (from the list above) to find your actual maintenance calories.
-You cut calories from your TDEE, not your BMR.
+Once you have your resting metabolic rate from this page, you can use our TDEE Calculator to find your actual maintenance calories.
+You cut calories from your TDEE, not your baseline metabolism.
+Or plan ahead using our Weight Loss Timeline Predictor.

 The Blind Spot in the Math